 Keeping pace with the continuous flux of cloud deployments – “Edgescan Cloudhook”

 IT environments are ever-changing and dynamic.
 New applications, infrastructure and data are often added without the security team’s knowledge which in turn expands the attack surface.
-Security policies are typically ignored at scale with makes understanding your digital footprint a near impossible endeavour.
+Security policies are typically ignored at scale which makes understanding your digital footprint a near-impossible endeavour.

-Massive multi-tenant and multi-user environments, dynamically allocated resource or simply the sheer number of services to secure will ultimately lead to one or more of the following:
+Massive multi-tenant and multi-user environments, dynamically allocated resources or simply the sheer number of services to secure will ultimately lead to one or more of the following:

-1. Theft of data from a cloud service by threat actor.
+- Theft of data from a cloud service by threat actors.

 If Your organization is using cloud services, particularly from one of the “big 3”, namely, AWS, AZURE and GCP you first need to identify if they form part of your main security strategy and if not, they should be front and centre.
 To mitigate cloud computing security risks, there are several best practices that all organizations should work towards, but it all starts with one word “Visibility”.